Goten Protobuf Compilers

 It is a separate compiler for parsing

-into API skeleton JSON schema.
+bootstrap.protointo API skeleton JSON schema.

 Depending on which files you want to be generated differently, or which you want to study, you need to start with relevant compiler.

-Pretty much any compiler in the cmd
+Pretty much any compiler in the cmd directory maps to some module

-directory (there are exceptions like the ast
+in the compiler directory (there are exceptions like the ast

 package!).
 For example: